1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The full retirement age for Social Security, once 65, is now 66 for people born in 1943 to 1954, and it will gradually rise to 67 for people born in 1960 or later.
 But for every year you delay taking the benefit past full retirement age, you get a bump of 8% in your benefit, until age 70.
 If you're healthy and anticipate having at least an average life expectancy (82.9 for men who reach 65, 85.5 for women), it makes sense to wait until 70 to collect the bigger benefit, particularly if you have a spouse who will prosper from a boosted survivor benefit.
 But that means coming up with another way to cover your expenses during the interim.
 A paycheck keeps the money flowing.

-Although husbands and wives are increasingly retiring separately, most still hope to retire within a year or two of each other, says Richard Johnson, director of the program on retirement policy at the Urban Institute.
+Most husbands and wives hope to retire within a year or two of each other, says Richard Johnson, director of the program on retirement policy at the Urban Institute.
 How so?
 "When you retire, you have more leisure.
 Most people want to spend that leisure with their partner," Johnson says.

 If your spouse is much younger or simply not ready to retire, working several more years yourself is a simple solution to the home-alone syndrome.